Flood Control

 Erosion control or construction site safety modules

-Experience in wildfire recovery, trail building, or infrastructure repair can be an asset.
+Experience in wildfire recovery, trail building, or forestry can be an asset.

 REQUIRED SOFT SKILLS